-We cannot assure you that any licensing requirements or reliance upon Medicaid revenues, Medicare revenues or other revenues related to services provided at the healthcare-related mortgaged real property will not adversely impact operations at or the value of the mortgaged real property or that any such licenses or permits will be renewed or kept in place.
+We cannot assure you that any licensing requirements or reliance upon Medicaid revenues, Medicare revenues or other revenues related to services provided at the healthcare-related mortgaged real properties will not adversely impact operations at or the value of the mortgaged real property or that any such licenses or permits will be renewed or kept in place.

 Student Housing Facilities Pose Risks Not Associated with Other Types of Multifamily Properties Due to Shorter Leases and Wear and Tear, and May Not Be Readily Convertible to Traditional Multifamily Use.
+Certain Mortgages may be secured by mortgaged real properties that have a significant student population.
 Student housing facilities may be more susceptible to damage or wear and tear than other types of multifamily housing.
 Such properties are also affected by their reliance on the financial well-being of the college or university to which such housing relates, competition from on-campus housing units (which may adversely affect occupancy), and the physical layout of the housing (which may not be readily convertible to traditional multifamily use).
 Further, student tenants have a higher turnover rate than other types of multifamily tenants, which in certain cases is compounded by the fact that some student leases are available for periods of less than 12 months.
 Some of the mortgaged real properties securing the Mortgages may have tenants who are students.